serverless/dashboard/docs/product/logs.md

 ## Trace Logs
 Logs are also especially useful when troubleshooting specific errors.
-When you find an invocation that results in an error and click on the Trace, you can find details about the exection under the Logs section of the Trace Detail view.
+When you find an invocation that results in an error and click on the Trace, you can find details about the execution under the Logs section of the Trace Detail view.

 ## Disabling log collection